charvishukla/cse151a-pokemon-project/README.md

 # Discussion

+To initially begin finding a dataset, there were a few goals in mind.
+Something large enough to be optimal for a neural network, a dataset involving images, and data containing many features.
+We arrived at a few options but fell short of an ideal dataset based on these goals.
+To remedy this, we combined two datasets and scraped another image dataset that eventually went unused due to time constraints on milestone 5.

+In milestone 2, most of our time was spent on data scraping and data processing; The dataset was riddled with pockets of zeroed prices and missing features which led our initial dataset of 60,000 to be reduced to 17,000.
+This cutdown was unfortunate but required as it would be difficult to interpret prices.
+Additionally, during this milestone, we began to label our features which required some background knowledge of Pokemon cards to understand.
+Here we tried to identify patterns visually in our pair plots and tested a few simple regression models.
+Despite the feature transformations we attempted, there was still a large spread in the pair plots which made sense as to why simpler models could not pick up on the patterns.
+The pair plots revealed weak 2-dimensional trends that were highly expected like the fact that there was a general increasing trend for many features, but a fair amount of outliers caused the pairplot graphs to stretch further than they should.
+This gave us ideas for transforming our features and to weed out a percentile of outliers.

+Therefore, after much pruning, feature correlation reasoning, and pair plot spread interpretation we decided on our target outcome feature to be card rarity, while the features we used to predict were card type, generation, best-graded condition price, general graded price, health points, and sales volume of the card.
+For type, it looked like certain types were associated with higher prices, and as a proxy, rarity because prices are consistently related to rarity.
+From this information it might seem like rarity and price should be directly correlated factors, however analyzing their pairplot and background knowledge about the Pokemon card market reveals that there are many other factors at play.
+Pokemon cards’ prices do have a high correlation with their rarity but are often brought to extremes through their age, visual elements like art satisfaction, and playability in games.
+Thus, we attempted to capture these elements through card generation for age, and health points for playability.
+Additionally, higher prices imply scarcity which is indicated by our sales volume feature.

+For milestone 3, we approached the dataset with a few simple models to test for initial compatibility, however, many of these models led to lower-than-expected accuracies.
+This somewhat random spread of rarities gave the inspiration to apply the random forest classifier.
+This model did have much higher accuracies than the others tested, however it was still quite low, being sub 70%.
+This was unsatisfactory to our group, and the short-term conclusions we drew from this model were that since we had 4 output classes the high overlap in feature similarities threw off our accuracy, and not hyperparameter tuning was causing extreme overfitting.
+This was later remedied in a later milestone, and with decent results, bringing our accuracy up almost 20% and essentially reducing most of the overfitting which was evident in our training accuracy compared to previous.

+Milestone 4 was a more involved milestone in that the neural net was implemented using PyTorch (instead of Tensorflow) and required more self-tuning and a from-scratch implementation.
+While training the model itself took the longest and the accuracies were very similar, we feel that this model had the best “learning” compared to the previous model.
+This interpretation comes from the fact that model 2 has a much closer training and testing accuracy as well as an identifiable loss curve with a significant decrease at first and a consistent downward slope, indicating that the training converged steadily.
+The best loss function was clearly binary cross-entropy, a common loss function for binary classification.
+A few static parameters we decided on to keep training time lower were stochastic gradient descent with a learning rate of 0.001.
+The hyperparameters adjusted for our neural network were dropout rate, epoch count, and activation function.
+The dropout rate was manually tuned to reduce overfitting, while the epoch count was chosen based on the loss curve and cut off when the learning began to stagnate or increase overall loss.
+Finally, the sigmoid function was found to be optimal in this application due to the binary classification that we had decided as our output variables.

+We had hoped for our model to have been far more accurate given the amount of data we had and with more time, it would have been much more interesting to try and implement our classifier with the image data we scraped (~17k unique images).
+This is especially due to a hypothesis we had about image geometries and color and their relation to rarity and price.
+A few regrets were failures to recognize complex patterns in data, and low correlation in pairplots early, which led to confusion and frustration during our initial model exploration.
+Furthermore, using gridsearch, and other tuning search methods would have made our tuning much less taxing on our time spent on tuning the models.

 # Conclusion
 In the beginning, we started with a dataset containing about 30300 observations and 56.
 This dataset resulted from merging two separate datasets, of which one was scraped using an API.
 Throughout this project, we were only able to utilize a small subset of this dataset’s features as many features proved irrelevant after processing.
 We built a Random Forest and a simple Neural Network to predict the rarity of a Pokemon Card, based on a combination of categorical and numerical variables.
 The results from our Random Forest and Neural Network was as follows: